Utilising Your Policy – Outpatient Cover

 No Outpatient Cover: If you opt not to include outpatient cover, you will need to self-fund consultations, tests, and follow-up visits or rely on NHS services.

-Full Outpatient Cover: This option provides unlimited coverage for all eligible outpatient consultations and diagnostic tests, with no shortfalls.
+Full Outpatient Cover: This option provides unlimited cover for all eligible outpatient consultations and diagnostic tests, with no shortfalls (subject to the insurer’s policy terms and conditions).

 How to Adjust Your Outpatient Cover